 Is A Rack Of Pork The Same As Pork Chops?

 In a way, yes.
 A rack of pork is just 8 pork chops that haven’t been separated.
 However one would usually grill a pork chop whereas you have to bake a rack.
 When I was showing you how to French the rack, you could easily cut 8 chops out and cook them completely differently.
 In short, the meat is the same, the cut is different.
+If you want a recipe for the chops I can wholeheartedly recommend my miso glazed pork chops; They’re divine.

 Final Bits Of Advice